Skip to content

 Field sensitivity — constructor chains

-Imagine a notification system that wraps user-supplied content inside a structured template — a tree of objects (template → body → content → text) that the rendering layer reads selectively.
+Here a notification system wraps user-supplied content inside a structured template — a tree of objects (template → body → content → text).
 The controller below builds that tree from a query parameter and returns the deepest field.
 Tracking the input through this construction requires field sensitivity: the analyzer has to know which field of which object holds the tainted value.

 NotificationController.java